Skip to main content

 Brianna Hughes

-Bria recently completed her Bachelor of Arts (Honours) in Forensic Psychology here at Ontario Tech University.
+Bria completed her Bachelor of Arts (Honours) in Forensic Psychology here at Ontario Tech University.
 In her undergraduate thesis, Bria examined the impact of socioeconomic status and adversity on the development of functional brain networks in children.
 She won an NSERC award to expand this research during her master’s and presented her findings at the Flux 2023 Conference.
 Bria is currently working towards her master’s in Forensic Psychology under the supervision of Dr. Stojansoki.
 Her research interests include brain development, intersectionality, adversity and socioeconomic status.

 Corina Picco